aurielfournier/aurielfournier.github.io/_posts/2015-07-17-2015-afo-sco-wos-presentation.md

 title: 2015 AFO/SCO-SOC/WOS Meeting Presentation
 ---

-I'm giving a presentation today at the Association of Field Ornithology / Society of Candian Ornithologists / Wilson Ornithological Society Joint Meeting in Wolfville, Nova Scotia today.
+I'm giving a presentation today at the Association of Field Ornithology / Society of Canadian Ornithologists / Wilson Ornithological Society Joint Meeting in Wolfville, Nova Scotia today.

 Its covering part of my first dissertation chapter, looking at the timing and habitat use of Sora during autumn migration.